RsyncProject/rsync/rsync.1.md

     letters can be any mix of upper and lower-case that you want to use.

     Finally, if the string ends with either "+1" or "-1", it is offset by one byte in the indicated direction.
-The largest possible value is `8192P-1`.
+The largest possible value is usually `8192P-1`.

     Examples: `--max-size=1.5mb-1` is 1499999 bytes, and `--max-size=2g+1` is
     2147483649 bytes.